Skip to main content

 Recommended Videos

-The new head of NATO vowed on Tuesday to help shore up Western support for Ukraine, which has been fighting Russia’s full-scale invasion since February 2022.
+The new head of NATO vowed when he took office on Tuesday to help shore up Western support for Ukraine, which has been fighting Russia’s full-scale invasion since February 2022 and has for most of this year been on the defensive due to a relentless Russian army push in the country's eastern regions.

 Rutte expressed confidence that he can work with whomever is elected president of the United States, the alliance’s most powerful member, in November.
 That could be a key moment for Ukraine’s effort to ensure continuing Western support.

-KYIV, Ukraine (AP) — A Russian glide bomb struck a five-story apartment block in Kharkiv, Ukraine’s second-largest city, injuring at least 12 people including a 3-year-old girl, local officials said Thursday.
+Rutte arrived after a Russian glide bomb struck a five-story apartment block in Kharkiv, Ukraine’s second-largest city, injuring at least 12 people, including a 3-year-old girl, local officials said Thursday.

-The bomb hit between the third and fourth floors of the building on Wednesday night, igniting blazes, Kharkiv regional Gov. Oleh Syniehubov said.
+The bomb hit between the third and fourth floors of the building on Wednesday night, igniting a fire, Kharkiv regional Gov. Oleh Syniehubov said.
 Firefighters searched for survivors through smoke and rubble.

 They were a key weapon in Russia’s capture of the tactically significant town of Vuhledar on Wednesday, as Russian forces wreak destruction on the eastern Donetsk region and force weary Ukrainian troops to withdraw from obliterated towns and villages.

-Ukraine President Volodymyr Zelenskyy said the latest Kharkiv attack highlighted the urgent need for increased support from Ukraine’s Western allies.
+Zelenskyy, at a news conference with Rutte, said it was right for Ukraine to pull its forces out of Vuhledar so that they could live to fight another day.
+Earlier, he said the latest Kharkiv attack highlighted the urgent need for increased support from Ukraine’s Western allies.

-Zelensky recently held talks with officials in the United States in an effort to ensure further Western military support.
+Zelensky recently held talks with officials in the U.S. in an effort to ensure further Western military support.

 Russia has had the battlefield initiative since late last year, when a Ukrainian counteroffensive petered out.
 Ukraine is grappling with a critical manpower problem on the front line and is straining to hold back Russia’s grinding assaults.